 Our work also complements a rich experimental literature that tests the impact of different interventions in alleviating access constraints.
-Here we touch on three broad areas that have received attention in the literature:
+It adds to the literature that examines the underlying factors that may contribute to distance-related access barriers faced by women.